 We try to stay focused during workouts, but if you’re waiting for an important call, text or email, it’s easy to get distracted by our phones.
 By sending notifications straight to your watch, you can get back to counting your reps instead of pausing after every set to check your mobile.

-Not only are smartwatches great for working out, they’re also awesome watches for everyday use.
+Not only are smartwatches great for working out, but they’re also excellent watches for everyday use.
 It may not be appropriate to wear your gym shorts to the office, but you won’t have any problems pairing your smartwatch with a suit.

 1. Fitbit Versa Smart Watch

-The Fitbit Versa Smart Watch is one of the most impressive options in the smart watch market.
-It includes all the features of the Versa Lite Edition plus added features that make it ideal for working out, including the ability to play 300 songs straight from your watch and on-screen workouts that play on your watch face and can coach users through a variety of exercises, from swimming, to running and more.
+It includes all the features of the Versa Lite Edition plus added features that make it ideal for working out, including the ability to play 300 songs straight from your watch and on-screen workouts that play on your watch face and can coach users through a variety of exercises, from swimming to running and more.
 Pros of the Fitbit Versa include its wide range of workout modes, its water resistance (up to 50 meters), its ability to both record workouts and connect to your phones’ GPS to give specific breakdowns of distances covered, and a 24/7 heart rate monitor.
 The Fitbit Versa is also a great watch to use when not working out, with the ability to receive notifications on phone calls, texts, weather, emails, and more.
 The watch can run for up to four days off a single charge, which is impressive, though not as long a run life as the Amazfit Bip, which can last 30 days.
 Cons of the Fitbit Versa are its price tag, which is the highest on our list.
 It also allows users to send quick replies through the watch, but only for Android users.
-Some customers also complained about the Fitbit Versa’s standard step count reset at midnight, with those who work night shifts unable to alter the time frame of a 24-hour ‘day’ when sleep and steps are counted.
 The Fitbit Versa is also the heaviest watch on our list, weighing 11.36 ounces.

-Our most affordable option, the Amazfit Bip Smartwatch by Huami is also our lightest smart watch, weighing just 1.1 ounce.
-The Amazfit Bip doesn’t boast as many bells and whistles as the Fitbit Versa and TicWatch, but still has a ton of features at an affordable price.
-One of the biggest pros is its long lifespan, with the Amazfit Bip lasting an impressive 30 days on a single 2.5-hour charge.
-The watch has all day heart-rate activity monitoring, sleep monitoring, and a built-in GPS to track steps, distance and calories.
+The Amazfit Bip doesn’t boast as many bells and whistles as the Fitbit Versa and TicWatch, but still has a ton of features.
+One of the biggest pros is its long lifespan, with the Amazfit Bip lasting an impressive 45 days on a single 2.5-hour charge.
+The watch has all-day heart-rate activity monitoring, sleep monitoring, and a built-in GPS to track steps, distance and calories.
 The watch does have some cons with regards to its fitness limitations.
 Only four optimized sport modes (running, treadmill, cycling and walking) mean that tracking other workouts, like weightlifting and yoga, can be difficult.
-The watch is only water resistant to the point of protecting against sweat, so not a good option for swimmers.
 The Amazfit Bip does send notifications from commonly used apps like email, texts, phone calls, Facebook, Twitter, and more, but users cannot send replies through the watch.